AeroMarine Research

 Aerodynamic and Hydrodynamic forces

-Figure 4 - Hydrodynamic forces acting close to or far from hull center-line can influence hull tendancy to resist roll or to damp roll.
+Figure 4 - Hydrodynamic forces acting close to or far from hull center-line can influence hull tendency to resist roll or to damp roll.
 Hull transition to Lift generated by centrally located 'Vee Pad" or tunnel "center pod" can influence Lateral Instability at higher velocities.

 Advanced analysis of Dynamic Lateral Stability gives effective prediction for vee hulls and tunnel hulls.
 Predicts onset of chine walk, track rolling, turn hook, bow steer, more.
-"THIS IS A FANTASTIC NEW TOOL!"

 Lateral instability in high-speed planing hulls is a dynamic phenomenon that cannot be reliably predicted using static equilibrium methods or isolated numerical simulations.
 Many hulls that appear 'stable' by traditional criteria actually exhibit growing roll oscillations, chine walk, or loss of control as speed increases.
 This occurs because real stability depends on how roll energy is stored, dissipated, and restored over time - not simply on whether restoring moments exist at a given condition.

-This is better => The presented (AR®) analysis technique introduces a dynamic, energy-based method for evaluating lateral stability across the full operating speed range.
+The presented (AR®) analysis technique introduces a dynamic, energy-based method for evaluating lateral stability across the full operating speed range.
 Developed through extensive hydrodynamic research, modeling and full-scale testing, it captures the complex interactions of roll forces, damping, geometry, and pressure fields within a single, unified framework.

 By separating Restoring Authority from Damping Effectiveness and identifying which physical mechanism governs stability at each speed, the method accurately predicts instability onset before it manifests on the water.
 Implemented within TBDP/VBDP software, the approach provides designers with a practical, physics-based tool to assess real-world handling behavior and apply targeted design corrections early in the design process.